TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/GuidelineForNewsArticles.rst

 Audience
 --------

 The readers of our websites are technical and non-technical.
-Many are users of TYPO3 CMS and part of the TYPO3 community or interested in getting a part of it.
+Many are users of TYPO3 CMS and part of the TYPO3 community or interested in becoming part of it.
 They come from many different backgrounds and fields of study.
 We welcome all to learn more about TYPO3.

 ..  _news-article-guidelines-images: